0x45dd/0x45DDA458.github.io/_posts/2021-01-23-mathematical-proof-of-rsa-cryptosystem.md

 ---
 ## [](#header-3)Before Start

-I present my sincere love to N.I.H.O. for giving me the motivation to write this article.
+I present my sincere love to - for giving me the motivation to write this article.
 Another thanks will be to Academician Umut Kuran.
 He is the best computer scientist I know.
 He is also a very good mathematician.
 I'm grateful for everything he did for me

 ## [](#header-3)What is RSA Encryption?
 (Wikipedia)